 White perpetrators like “BBQ Becky” and “Permit Patty” have wasted 911 calls to report Blacks doing something innocuous like sitting in a Starbucks, shopping at CVS, mowing lawns, staying at an Airbnb, or napping in a college lounge.
 Thankfully, many of these alarmist racists with their dangerous policing ways are being captured via smartphones, and their antics are being shared virally on social media, eventually resulting in such consequences as being discharged from their jobs.

-Dr. George Yancy, professor of philosophy at Emory University and author of Backlash: What Happens When We Talk Honestly about accutane results in America, says, “Black people experience policing every day, even if it’s just a look or a gaze.
+Dr. George Yancy, professor of philosophy at Emory University and author of Backlash: What Happens When We Talk Honestly about Racism in America, says, “Black people experience policing every day, even if it’s just a look or a gaze.
 What social media is doing is magnifying the elephant in the room in such a way as to reveal to white people the reality that Black people experience all the time.”

 It’s almost a daily occurrence seeing some random white person calling 911 on a Black person for a non-criminal offense.
 Will it end?
 Probably not!